Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 }
 ```

-The name of the class is basically the name of the JAR file, without the `.jar` extension
+So the name of the class is basically the name of the JAR file, without the `.jar` extension

 The type is also enforced here